Skin Tag

 However, some larger or atypical growths may be removed and sent to a pathologist for examination under a microscope to make sure that the tissue is a skin tag and nothing more.
 Additionally, skin bumps that have bled or rapidly changed may also need pathologic examination.

-Some common skin tag look-alikes include benign lesions such as seborrheic keratoses, common moles, warts, neurofibromas, and a fatty mole called nevus lipomatosis.
+Some common skin tag look-alikes include benign lesions such as seborrheic keratoses, common moles, warts, neurofibromas and a fatty mole called nevus lipomatosis.
 While extremely rare, there are a few reports of skin cancers found in skin tags.
-Skin cancers like basal cell carcinoma, squamous cell carcinoma, and malignant melanoma may rarely mimic skin tags, as described above.
+Skin cancers such as basal cell carcinoma, squamous cell carcinoma and malignant melanoma may rarely mimic skin tags, as described above.

 What is the prognosis for skin tags?